iechor/docs/content/language/dotnet/develop.md

 `secrets` and specifies a `password.txt` file to hold the database's password.
 You must create this file as it's not included in the source repository.

-In the `docker-dotnet-sample` directory, create a new directory named `db` and inside that directory create a file named `password.txt`.
+In the `iechor-dotnet-sample` directory, create a new directory named `db` and inside that directory create a file named `password.txt`.
 Open `password.txt` in an IDE or text editor and add the following password.
 The password must be on a single line, with no additional lines in the file.

 ```text